ramaditya57/SoulTunes/README.md

-Project Title: Soultunes - Emotion-Based Music Recommendation System
+### Project Title: **Soultunes - Emotion-Based Music Recommendation System**

-Project Overview:
+### Project Overview:
-Developed a real-time music recommendation system using Convolutional Neural Networks (CNNs) and OpenCV for facial emotion detection, offering personalized playlists based on emotional states.
+Developed a real-time emotion-based music recommendation system using **CNNs** and **OpenCV** for facial emotion detection, providing personalized music playlists.

-Key Features:
+### Key Features:
-Implemented real-time facial emotion detection with Haar Cascade and CNNs, using Python, TensorFlow, Keras, and OpenCV for back-end processing, while the front-end utilized HTML, CSS, and JavaScript, integrated with the Spotify API for music streaming.
+1. Integrated **Haar Cascade** and **CNN** for real-time facial emotion recognition, mapping emotions like happiness, sadness, and anger to relevant music.
+2. Built a web-based interface using **HTML, CSS, and JavaScript**, allowing users to receive music recommendations based on detected emotions.
+3. Developed the system using **Python**, **TensorFlow**, and **Keras**, training the model on the **Kaggle dataset** for accurate emotion analysis.
+4. Integrated the platform with **Spotify**, using the API to stream personalized music based on emotional states.

-Key Challenges:
+### Key Challenges:
+1. Improved emotion detection accuracy, especially for complex emotions like anger and fear, using advanced **CNN** training.
+2. Maintained real-time performance for emotion detection and music recommendations using efficient **OpenCV** processing.
-Faced challenges in achieving high emotion detection accuracy with CNNs, ensuring real-time processing using OpenCV, and managing privacy concerns related to facial recognition data.
+3. Addressed privacy concerns related to facial recognition data by implementing privacy-compliant practices.

-Learning Outcomes:
+### Learning Outcomes:
-Developed expertise in CNNs, TensorFlow, Keras, and real-time video processing with OpenCV, while successfully integrating a personalized music recommendation system with a Spotify-based interface.
+1. Gained expertise in **CNNs** and **OpenCV** for emotion detection and model training.
+2. Enhanced skills in building full-stack applications with a focus on user experience and emotion-based personalization.
+3. Overcame technical challenges in linking real-time emotion detection to a dynamic music recommendation system.

-Future Enhancements:
+### Future Enhancements:
+1. Expand music platform integration beyond **Spotify** for a broader range of music.
-Plan to expand music platform support beyond Spotify, improve accuracy by incorporating multi-modal data such as voice and text, and implement real-time user feedback to enhance recommendations.
+2. Improve emotion detection by incorporating multi-modal data inputs such as voice and text for higher accuracy.
+3. Implement a real-time feedback mechanism to refine recommendations based on user preferences.